Sarum College Principal

 In thirty years of ministerial experience James has worked in a range of contexts, including health care chaplaincy and rural ministry, where he has consistently delivered sustainable growth and development in thinking and practice.
 As a theological educator James has taught in the Universities of Birmingham, Warwick, Cardiff, and in writing and delivering distance learning materials for part-time students through The Open University.

-James is Chair of Governors at Salisbury Cathedral School and a Visiting Professor of the University of Winchester.
+James is a Visiting Professor of the University of Winchester.
 He writes an occasional blog on his website which also has a comprehensive overview of recent lectures and other publications, including articles and book reviews.

 “Thank you so much for yesterday.
 I have heard from many who took part, by email and in person, to say how inspirational and helpful they found the event.
 From a personal perspective, it was so good to spend the day focused on the deep theological issues that emerge from our work with people with dementia.
 It was clear from the group’s response through the day that they were ‘thirsty’ for this and recognised the wisdom you bring, both from your academic work but also personal and pastoral experiences alongside people with dementia.
 Thank you for sharing about your mum.
 It was moving hearing about your relationship with her and how it has influenced your thinking.
 Thank you too for the elements of humour, which seasoned the day and were appreciated by the group!” – Julia Burton-Jones, Dementia Specialist Project Officer for the Diocese of Rochester